Crafton ends 67-race winless drought in Truck race at Kansas

-KANSAS CITY, Kan.
-(AP) — Matt Crafton won his first race in three years Saturday when the three-time and reigning Trucks Series champion held off Christian Eckes over the final 20 laps to win the second race of a doubleheader at Kansas Speedway.
+The 44-year-old Crafton finally ended a three-year wineless streak when the three-time and reigning series champ held off Christian Eckes over the final 20 laps to win the second race of a doubleheader at Kansas Speedway.
+It was his first victory since Eldora in July 2017, a frustrating stretch off 67 races and oh-so many near misses.

-It had been 67 races since Crafton won at Eldora in July 2017, but the 44-year-old veteran had finally put together some momentum after a run of three straight top-five finishes that included a fourth-place run Friday night.
-He stayed out of a slew of late-race cautions on Saturday to find himself at the front of the field on the final restart.
+“It was very sweet.
+Not a lot of give-up in these guys, no doubt,” Crafton said before a burnout in front of the empty grandstands.
+“We came back from the whole pandemic, we were fast but we had no results to show for it.
+We led laps at Charlotte and we just had horrendous races, four races in a row.
+But we’re back now.”

-Crafton became the seventh different winner through nine Truck Series races this season.
+Crafton stayed out of a slew of late-race cautions on Saturday to find himself at the front on the final restart.
+The 19-year-old Eckes, chasing his first career Truck Series win, managed to trim a deficit of more than a second to one-tenth with two laps to go, but he couldn’t make his last opening stick.
+He wound up cruising across in second place.

 Zane Smith showed good speed in the doubleheader opener Friday night and finished sixth, which meant he was lining up on the outside of Row 5 when the field was inverted for the second race at Kansas Speedway.